khaled-hamam/design-patterns-explained/library/solid-principles/interface-segregation.md

 }
 ```

-Now we separated the Read Interface from the Write Interface so a service can be a Read-Only, a Write-Only, or even a Read/Write Service.
+Now we separated the Read Interface from the Write Interface so service can be a Read-Only, a Write-Only, or even a Read/Write Service.